Triveni-Balekundri/React-Basics/README.md

 This repository contains my React learning journey and practice work.
 It includes basic to intermediate React concepts along with small practice projects built while learning React.
+Note: node_modules is been deleted due to its size

 ## Topics Covered